computer screen with lines of code

 Generation Google Scholarship

-The Generation Google Scholarship aims to support North American students studying computer science, with particular emphasis on students identifying as women, Black, Latinx, Native American, and Native Hawaiin/Pacific Islander.
+The Generation Google Scholarship aims to support North American computer science students, particularly emphasizing students identifying as women, Black, Latinx, Native American, and Native Hawaiin/Pacific Islander.
 Students must demonstrate a commitment to improving representation in the field of technology.

 Eligibility: Students must be studying computer science, computer engineering, or a related field and be planning to pursue a bachelor’s, master’s, or Ph.D. in the US or Canada.
-Students must also demonstrate financial need, a strong academic record, and a passion for improving representation in computer science and technology.
+Students must also demonstrate financial need, a strong academic record, and a passion for improving computer science and technology representation.

 Application Requirements: